Bitcoin Myths · #10 of 20

 The second consequence is about custody.
 If private keys are what determine control, then whoever holds the keys holds the bitcoin.
 This is what not your keys, not your coins means in practice.
 When you leave bitcoin on a centralized exchange, the exchange holds the private keys.
 You hold a balance on their internal ledger, which is a promise, not ownership.
 When FTX collapsed in 2022, customers who held bitcoin on the platform discovered that distinction directly.
 The bitcoin they believed they owned was not theirs to withdraw.
 The exchange had the keys.

-A non-custodial wallet puts the private keys in your hands.
+A non-custodial walletA wallet where you hold your own private keys on your own device, with no third party able to move your funds. puts the private keys in your hands.
 The developers of the software never hold them and cannot access your funds.
-A custodial arrangement delegates that control to a third party in exchange for convenience.
-Both are legitimate choices, but they are not equivalent, and the difference is exactly what this myth obscures: what you hold is not coins, but the right to move them.
-And rights, in Bitcoin, belong to whoever holds the key.
+A custodial walletA wallet where a third party, such as an exchange, holds your private keys for you.
+You hold a balance, they hold the keys. delegates that control to a third party in exchange for convenience.
+Both are legitimate choices, but they are not equivalent, and the difference is exactly what this myth obscures.
+What you hold is not an object, but the right to move value, and rights, in Bitcoin, belong to whoever holds the key.

 This article is part of an ongoing series examining Bitcoin’s most persistent misconceptions against the evidence.
 To explore the full Bitcoin Myths series, the hub page maps and links all 20 myths in one place.